Search

 The Lubavitcher Rebbe, Rabbi Menachem M. Schneerson, provided the following explanation:*

-The lessons of Purim teaches us to spread Judaism amongst the Jewish people.
-They also teaches us that we must bring goodness, justice, and righteousness to the entire world, including the Gentile nations…
+The lessons of Purim teach us to spread Judaism amongst the Jewish people.
+They also teach us that we must bring goodness, justice, and righteousness to the entire world, including the Gentile nations…

 Not only should a Jew behave with total firmness and not allow himself to be intimidated by the Gentile.
 He should also influence the Gentile to behave in a just, righteous manner, by bringing him to adhere to the Noahide Code.
-This is highlighted in the narrative of the Megillah [Esther ch.
+The narrative of the Megillah highlights this [Esther ch.
 10]:

-After Mordechai was appointed viceroy [of Persia], he strove to promote the well-being of all the inhabitants of the countries under King Achashverosh.
+King Achashverosh appointed Mordechai as the viceroy [of Persia, to replace Haman].
+After this happened, Mordechai strove to promote the well-being of all the inhabitants of the countries under the king.
 He accomplished this for both the Jews and the Gentiles of the one hundred and twenty-seven countries…

 Thus, the story of the Megillah holds another lesson.
 A Jew should exert effort to promote the well-being of all the Gentile nations.
 He accomplishes this by influencing them to follow the Noahide Code, whose underlying theme is maintaining a civilized world.[1]